ceridwenreed/IQVIA_technical_exercise/README.md

 ### Confusion matrices:

 It is more important for a model to correctly predict that a patient has cancer.
-The models show to be equally accurate for predicting cancer patients as they do prediciting non-cancer patients.
+The models show to be slightly more accurate for predicting cancer patients compared to for when prediciting non-cancer patients.

 |                     | Prediction|Prediction| True label |
 |--------------------:|----------:|---------:|-----------:|